Table of Contents

 Linear Dynamical Systems

-Used in engineering.
-The system state is always linear, therefore Kalman filtering is utilized.
+Used extensively in engineering.
+The system state is always linear; therefore, Kalman filtering is utilized.

 Hidden Markov Models

-Stochastic models, with discrete states that keep log(N) bits for N states.
+Stochastic models with discrete states that store $\log(N)$ bits for $N$ states.
 HMMs have efficient learning and prediction algorithms.

 An important limitation of HMMs is their memory.
-They can keep log(N) bits of information and for a full-fledged linguistic application, we need at least 100 bits to keep as state and this means 2^{100} states.
-Infeasible.
+They can only keep $\log(N)$ bits of information.
+For a full-fledged linguistic application, we might need at least 100 bits of state, which would require $2^{100}$ states—an infeasible number.

-Unlike HMMs, RNNs have distributed hidden state and non-linear complex hidden units.
-Also they are deterministic
+Unlike HMMs, RNNs feature a distributed hidden state and complex, nonlinear hidden units.
+Furthermore, they are typically deterministic.

-RNNs could learn to implement lots of small programs to run in parallel.
+RNNs can learn to implement many small programs that run in parallel.

-A disadvatage of RNNs: RNNs are hard to train.
+A significant disadvantage of RNNs: RNNs are hard to train.